Skip to main content

 The following terms are especially relevant for the understanding of the standard:

-- Business Partner Number (BPN): A BPN is the unique identifier of a partner within Catena-X as standardized in CX-0010 Business Partner Number.
+• Business Partner Number (BPNBPN A BPN is the unique identifier of a partner within Catena-X.): A BPNBPN A BPN is the unique identifier of a partner within Catena-X. is the unique identifier of a partner within Catena-X as standardized in CX-0010 Business Partner Number.